Updated: Jun 23

-Strategic thinking is a skill that can’t be taught– it’s a natural inclination you’re born with.
-Are you a strategic thinker?
+Strategic thinking is a skill that can’t be taught– it’s a natural inclination and talent you’re born with.

-I spend most of my time consulting with clients on strategy–helping them to see useful patterns where everyone else sees complexity.
-In my experience, most creative entrepreneurs just want to know HOW to get to their goal.
+Most of my time is dedicated to consulting with clients on strategy–helping them to see useful patterns where everyone else sees complexity.
+In my experience, most business leaders just want to know HOW to get to their goal as fast as possible.
 That’s tactics not strategy.
 Strategic thinking requires you know WHY you are intent on pursuing any particular course of action.

-Being a strategic thinker is a gift.
-You have it or you don’t.
-One can learn principles of strategic thinking, however if you don’t possess the natural talent for strategic thinking, the learning will be difficult.
-It’s like trying to learn to play the piano when you have no talent for music.
+Certainly one can learn the principles of strategic thinking.
+However, if you don’t possess the natural talent for strategic thinking, the mastery will be more difficult.
+It’s like trying to learn to play the piano when you have no natural talent for music.

 Interestingly enough, those with the gift of strategic thinking hardly see at such.
-Like all natural systems –like breathing– your gifts operate effortlessly mostly under your awareness.
-You may be a brilliant strategic thinker but have yet to acknowledge it and self apply it to your conscious behavior.
+Like breathing, your talents operate effortlessly mostly under your awareness.

 Strategic thinkers see through the clutter and the bullshit.

 They have an extraordinary perspective on how the world works.
 They “see” pathways hidden inside complexity.
-These pathways or insights often result in uncanny solutions rich in their obvious simplicity.
+They are genius at recognizing patterns.
+These patterns, pathways or insights often result in uncanny solutions rich in their obvious simplicity.

 They link “what if “scenarios together like pearls in a necklace.
-They are always few moves ahead of where the world happens to be on the chessboard of life.
-They’re relentless in their questions, which usually enables them to spot trends that have lucrative opportunities embedded within them.
+They are always several moves ahead of where the world happens to be on the chessboard of life.
+They’re relentless in their curiosity, which usually enables them to spot trends that have lucrative opportunities embedded within them.

 Strategic thinkers think about the important and not so much on the urgent.